-Voicebots Increase Customer Service Efficiency
+Increase Customer Service Efficiency

 Voicebots can even perform tasks like making appointments.
 They can take over repetitive queries such as FAQs and free up agents to handle more pressing issues requiring complex problem-solving.
 Gnani has demonstrated a 5X increase in appointments with their customer service appointment AI assistant.

 Customer service is known to be a challenging space with high attrition rates.
-Competent professionals exit quickly for greener pastures as the tedium and unpredictable customer behavior diminish morale over time.
+Competent professionals exit quickly for greener pastures as the tedium and unpredictable customer behaviour diminish morale over time.
 Contact Centers have high operational costs for answering inbound queries due to these manpower needs.

 Voicebots can reduce these tiresome aspects of repetitive customer interaction and free up human agents to handle more cognitively demanding tasks.
-Contact Center professionals can be trained to analyze the data generated to further improve the customer experience.
+Contact Center professionals can be trained to analyse the data generated to further improve the customer experience.
 Ensuring a dynamic career may reduce CX attrition rates from the current 30-45%.

 The data can be used to segment and personalize the inbound service approaches and predict emerging issues that the bots should be trained to head off.

-Use Cases: Putting Conversational AI in Action
+Use Cases: Putting Voicebot Solutions in Action

 The best way to conceptualize how voicebots can play a role in inbound customer service is to consider some real-life use cases where they can be put into action.

 Imagine that an impatient customer is calling to have his stolen credit card blocked and he is put through the rigmarole of a long-winded IVR message.
 In the end, he is almost shouting at the live agent.